undefinedCoding/little-shutdown-program/README.md

 ## Disclaimer

-This program is currently not perfect or has many feautures.
+This program is not perfect and was not written by professionals.
-It's just a timer for shutting the system off.
-Maybe - if it's possible - I add that it *shuts down if the  song ends* or something like that, but right now this is very unrealistic .
+If you miss features or find bugs please open an issue.